gbouras13/pharokka/README.md

 pharokka
 ===============

-Fast Phage Annotation Program
+Fast Phage Annotation Tool
 ------------

->pharokka is a rapid standardised annotation pipeline for bacteriophage genomes.
+pharokka is a rapid standardised annotation tool for bacteriophage genomes and metagenomes.

 If you are looking for rapid standardised annotation of bacterial genomes, please use [prokka](https://github.com/tseemann/prokka), which inspired the creation of pharokka, or [bakta](https://github.com/oschwengers/bakta).